Insider Intel for Columbia Business School Applicants

 It’s also important to know that it’s interesting academically.
 You can take whatever electives you want—and out of about 400, more than any of our peer schools, there are certainly plenty of options that you will want to take.

 Something that applicants may not know is how well CBS connects students with the surrounding city (and the world).
-There are various immersion programs students can take as electives that allow them to spend time in class with their classmates and professors, and also spend time off-site doing corporate visits around the city (and globally).
+There are various immersion programs students can take as electives that allow them to spend time in class with their classmates and professors and time off-site doing corporate visits around the city (and globally).

 What application advice do you have for applicants to CBS’s MBA program?

 Review your essays and make sure you are actually answering the questions asked!
-My favorite applications were always the ones that had great essays where it was clear that the applicant was really being their authentic self.
+My favorite applications were always the ones with great essays where it was clear that the applicant was really being their authentic self.

-What advice do you have for students at CBS’s MBA program, to make the most of the experience?
+What advice do you have for CBS students to make the most of the experience?

 Take advantage of everything there is to take advantage of!
 It’s two years of being able to focus entirely on the program—academics, growing your network, getting involved in clubs, and enjoying NYC.
 Do it all, but don’t burn yourself out!
 You know yourself best and know what you have the capacity for.
 Be mindful of this, but also don’t be afraid to try new things.